tfarooqaltia/tahir/scaffolder-templates/PlantillaArquitecturaReferencia-master/skeleton/Archetype typescript-react/README.md

 # Go to ../bootstrap/docker and run the command: # docker-compose up -d postgres keycloak

 # First you need to configure Keycloak Server.
-If you have already configured, you only need to put clientId, realm in "/src/shared/constant.ts".
+If you have already configured, you only need to put clientId and realm inside "/src/shared/constant.ts".
 Otherwise:

 # Go to http://localhost:8095 and enter with these credentials:
 	@usename: admin